 While industry initiatives are invaluable, public-private partnerships are also aiming to open doors for minorities at the community level beyond major clusters like San Francisco and Boston.
-According to JLL’s latest Tech Office Outlook report, the tech industry is spreading far and wide, triggering initiatives to foster diversity from the ground up.
+According to JLL’s 2016 Tech Office Outlook report, the tech industry is spreading far and wide, triggering initiatives to foster diversity from the ground up.

 In Oregon, for instance, several public and private organizations have teamed up to create the Elevate Inclusive Fund to invest in early-stage under-represented entrepreneurs in all sectors, but technology is an important one for the state.
 Portland has joined Indianapolis, New York City and San Jose in the Equitable Innovation Economies Initiative (EIE) a multi-year project to help cities pursue more inclusive growth strategies in innovation.
 The New York Economic Development Corporation created a community-sourced incubator to help support advanced manufacturing startups, particularly those led by women and minorities.